Oxidative Stress: the main cause of sperm DNA damage

 How do I get an SOS test?

-Our exciting SOS test is currently available at CARE Manchester, CARE Chester, CARE Bath, CARE Woking and CARE Tunbridge Wells, however it will shortly be available at all our other clinics.
+Our exciting SOS test is currently available at all CARE clinics.
 If you are interested in the SOS test, please contact the team at your local clinic.
+Or call our new patient enquiry team on 0800 564 2270.

 With 1 in 20 men affected by sperm inefficiency, a correct diagnosis is crucial in ensuring successful fertility treatment.
 Our new SOS test gives even more information about sperm quality, and with treatment often simple, it’s well worth speaking with your CARE team about whether our SOS test can help you.